Lu-Tze-Jr/socks-proxy-helper/README.md

 ### completion-socks-proxy.bash

 As a bonus, there's a completion script for bash - this completes options/flags as well as proxy hosts.
 This should be sourced before you try executing the main script, preferably in your bash login setup.
+Especially useful if you have a bunch of different hosts/proxies defined.